Surajkant99/AtliQ-Hardware-Sales-Finance-Analysis/README.md

 # 🏢 AtliQ-Hardware-Sales-Finance-Analysis
-This project contains various reports asked by management as requests for AtliQ Hardware company's sales &amp; financial analysis..
+This project contains various reports asked by management as requests for AtliQ Hardware company's sales &amp; financial analysis.

 ## 🧾 Project Overview
 AtliQ Hardware, a global leader in computer hardware and peripherals, is transitioning towards data-driven operations.
 This project merges sales and finance analytics to derive strategic insights, refine sales approaches, identify growth opportunities, and enhance financial decision-making.
 The objective of this project is to optimize sales performance and improve net gross margins for AtliQ Hardware by creating a comprehensive Sales and Financial report covering the years 2019, 2020, and 2021.